ga111o/Obsidian/개인/민혁/1. Project/Code Review/ga111o DOCUMENT.md

     return retriever
 ```

-`embed_file`:
-The embed_file function is decorated with @st.cache, allowing the caching of embedding file operations.
-This can greatly increase performance for repeated file uploads of the same file.
+`embed_file`: allowing the caching of embedding file operations.

+-   `@st.cache`: decorate emved_file func

+1. get file and save at the path
+2. split file content and save embeddings path
+    - using FAISS(vectorstore), vectorization content.
+3. use `as_retriever()`
+    - langchain's basic func.